Nikovash/moonstone/README.md

 ``` bash
 ./moonstone.sh
 ```
-Once this script has sucessfully isntalled you can start and stop the `bitoreum` daemon with:
+Once this script has sucessfully installed you can start and stop the `bitoreum` daemon with:
 **START**
 ```bash
 sudo systemctl start <username>